OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/nodejs/Readme.md

     ```bash
     npm install
     ```

+    If you face any dependency error while installing node modules, try using below command

+    ```bash
+    npm install --legacy-peer-deps
+    ```

 4) Update the `.env` configuration with the ```ClientId``` (MicrosoftAppId),  ```ClientSecret```(MicrosoftAppPassword) and ```TenantId``` generated in step 1 while doing App Registration.